Solo Travel vs. Group Travel: Why Not Both?

 - Everything’s included.
-When you book an EF Ultimate Break trip, your flights, accommodations, daily breakfasts, metro passes, ferries, and so much more are all included.
-You can even pay for it over time in monthly installments without any interest or extra fees.
+When you book an EF Ultimate Break trip, your accommodations, daily breakfasts, metro passes, ferries, and so much more are all included.
+We'll even handle your flights if you want.
+You can also pay for it over time in monthly installments without any interest or extra fees.
 (Here’s everything else that's included.)

 - You don’t have to deal with any pesky travel logistics.
 All the hard stuff is handled for you—all you have to do is show up!
 (Explore all the trips you can take!)